Charged With A Crime? We Are Here To Help.

 North Carolina Court of Appeals Considers Whether Marijuana Odor Alone is Enough for Probable Cause

-Priscah Oluoch For years in North Carolina, the suspected odor of marijuana alone provided probable cause for law enforcement officers to search vehicles and obtain search warrants for homes.
-The decriminalization of marijuana in many states and the legalization of hemp across the country has caused many state courts to reassess whether odor alone provides probable cause that criminal activity…
+Marijuana Odor and Probable Cause: A Changing Standard in North Carolina For years in North Carolina, the suspected odor of marijuana alone provided probable cause for law enforcement officers to search vehicles and obtain search warrants for homes.
+The decriminalization of marijuana in many states and the legalization of hemp across the country has caused many state courts to reassess…

 Pennsylvania Supreme Court Rules Cannabis Odor not Probable Cause for Warrantless Search

-Connor Aberle Historically, many state courts have held that the odor of marijuana alone is sufficient probable cause to conduct a warrantless search of an automobile, because marijuana has such a unique and recognizable odor and has been illegal in the United States for decades.
-As marijuana laws have seen significant reform across the country however, many state courts are…
+The End of a Pungent Precedent: How Courts Are Rethinking Marijuana Odor as Probable Cause Connor Aberle Historically, many state courts have held that the odor of marijuana alone is sufficient probable cause to conduct a warrantless search of an automobile, because marijuana has such a unique and recognizable odor and has been illegal in the United States for decades.…

 Do Masks Violate a Defendant’s Confrontation Clause Rights to Observe a Witness’s Demeanor?